 Far from my first impression, I loved La Paz so much and every now and then I feel like going back.

-Places to Work in La Paz
+Work in La Paz

 Coworking spaces in La Paz were born due to a need to reduce operating costs and the desire to increase the productivity of Bolivian society, especially in the absence of an environment that fully pushes individual productivity, collaboration in groups of people with or without experience, allowing to join forces between people who are willing to get ahead not with a job but doing what they like.